Cousins - the Complex nature of Shared Ancestry

 This chart shows, better than any written explanation, exactly what these cousin relationships mean.
 Click on the chart and it will expand and be easier to read.

-This chart is fairly self-explanatory and should give a little insight into what I am talking about.
+This chart is supposed to be self-explanatory and should give a little insight into what I am talking about.